 - fax to 07 3334 0067

 Your topic must be on a matter of public interest.
-It is up to the Chairman of Council whether the matter is relevant or not.
+It is up to the Chairman of Council whether the matter is relevant.

-If you are given approval to address an ordinary Council meeting, the following rules apply:
+If you receive approval to address an ordinary Council meeting, the following rules apply:

 - you have a maximum of five minutes to speak

-- no one in the meeting is allowed to interrupt you
+- no one in the meeting can interrupt you

 - Council cannot debate any issue you raise

-- the Lord Mayor or a Standing Committee Chairman, may respond on Council's behalf and you must not interrupt or debate any of the issues; otherwise you'll be given a written response as soon as possible.
+- the Lord Mayor or a Standing Committee Chairman may respond on Council's behalf.
+You must not interrupt or debate any of the issues, otherwise you'll be given a written response as soon as possible.

-If you have any questions on the process or structure of public participant speeches please contact the Council and Committee Liaison Office on 07 3403 8888.
+For questions about the process or structure of public participant speeches, phone Council on 07 3403 8888 to speak to the Council and Committee Liaison Office.

 Rules of attending Standing Committee meetings